-Improve the scope of a companion, allowing him to assist in an additional type of conflict (e.g., Physical and Mental, Physical and Social, Social and Mental).
+Improve the scope of a companion, allowing them to assist in an additional type of conflict (e.g., Physical and Mental, Physical and Social, Social and Mental).
 This may be taken twice, allowing the companion to be effective in all three scopes.
+Until additional scopes are purchased the companion cannot have skills related to those conflict types.
+Page 72 shows the skills and their corresponding type.